Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Some important observations and discussions

 In this subsection, we aim to simultaneously compare the HOS distributions of the three classes of Dyson's circular ensemble.
-For a particular $k$ and $m$, the value of $\beta'$ is largest for CSE and smallest for COE.
-In all three classes, we observe that for a particular $k$, as we increase $m$, the value of $\beta'$ decreases gradually.
-Thus, we can conjecture that for a given $k$ and circular ensemble with Dyson index $\beta$, the $\beta'$ tends to zero (Poisson distribution) as $m$ tends to infinity.
-The special case of this conjecture with $\beta=2$ and $k=1$ is addressed analytically in Ref.~\cite{tkocz2012tensor}.
-Similarly, it is shown analytically that for $k=1$ case of any Gaussian ensemble, and $m \rightarrow \infty$ the spacing ratio tends to be Poisson \cite{giraud2022probing}.
-We find that this convergence is faster in the case of ratios than that of the spacings in all three classes of circular ensemble (See Figs. \ref{fig: coe_s_1_tending_to_poisson}, \ref{fig: cue_s_1_tending_to_poisson}, \ref{fig: cse_s_1_tending_to_poisson} and compare them with Figs. \ref{fig: coe_r_1_tending_to_poisson}, \ref{fig: cue_r_1_tending_to_poisson}, \ref{fig: cse_r_1_tending_to_poisson} respectively).
-For a particular $m$, the value of $\beta'$ increases with an increase in $k$, and for lower values of $k$, most of the values of $\beta'$s are non-integer.
-Similar behavior is also observed in the study of HOSR in the superposed spectra of circular ensembles \cite{bhosale2021superposition}.
+It is found that for a particular $k$ and $m$, the value of $\beta'$ is largest for CSE and smallest for COE.
+For a particular $m$, the value of $\beta'$ increases with an increase in $k$, and for lower values of $k$, most of the values of $\beta'$s are positive non-integers.
+Similar behavior is also observed in the study of HOSR distributions of the superposed spectra of circular ensembles \cite{bhosale2021superposition}.
+In all the three classes, we observe that for a particular $k$, as we increase $m$, the value of $\beta'$ decreases gradually.

-In the case of CSE, the amount of deviation from the analytical distribution function is the largest among the three ensembles, which can be easily seen from the figures.
-Especially, in some of the lower $k$ such as $k=2$ and $m=3$ (see Fig.~\ref{fig:CSEadded5}); $k=2, 3$ and $m=4$; $k=3$ and $m=5$; $k=3, 4$ and $m=6$; and $k=3, 4$ and $m=7$ (refer supplementary material for figures of later cases).
-In the case of CUE, there are less deviations compared to CSE, as can be seen from the figures for the cases such as $k=2$ and $m=3$; $k=2, 3$, and $m=4$; $k=3$ and $m=5$; and $k=2$ and $m=7$ which are shown in Figs. \ref{fig:CUE3added4}, \ref{fig:CUE4added5}, and other figures are shown in the supplementary material.
-In the case of COE, such cases are $k=2$ and $m=5$; $k=2$ and $m=6$; and $k=2$ and $m=7$ which are shown in Figs. \ref{fig:COE4added}, \ref{fig:COE5added}, and \ref{fig:COE6added}, respectively.
-It is also observed from the figures that in the case of HOSR, the deviations are less than those of the corresponding HOS in all three ensembles.
+After a certain $m$, the distributions are not getting fitted by the generalized Wigner-Dyson distribution and start deviating from it with an increase in $m$, except for some in between $m$'s where they don't deviate, which can be easily seen from the figures.
+For example, in the case of CSE, such cases are $k=2$ of $m=3$ (see Fig.~\ref{fig:k_2_to_5_CSE_m3}); $k=2$ and $3$ of $m=4$; $k=3$ of $m=5$; $k=3,$ and $4$ of $m=6$; and $k=3$ and $4$ of $m=7$ (refer to supplementary material \cite{supplementry2025} for figures of later cases).
+In the case of CUE, such cases are $k=2$ of $m=3$; $k=2,$ and $3$ of $m=4$; $k=3$ of $m=5$; and $k=2$ of $m=7$.
+One of which is shown in Fig.~\ref{fig:k_2_to_3_CUE_m4}, and other cases are shown in the supplementary material \cite{supplementry2025}.
+In the case of COE, such cases are $k=2$ and $3$ for $m=5$, $6$, and $7$.
+One of which is shown in Fig. \ref{fig:k_2_to_7_COE_m5} and other cases are shown in the supplementary material \cite{supplementry2025}.